Asher-MS/Asher-MS/README.md

 ### Hi there 👋
   I am Student/Programmer from India.
-- 🔭 I’m currently working on a program to generate transcript from videos
+- 🔭 I’m currently working on website to track your workouts
 - 🌱 I’m currently learning ...
 Javascript
 - 🤔 I’m looking for help with ...
 Competetive Programming